What is On-Page SEO?

 Meta Description Tag Optimization

-A meta description tag isn’t believed to be directly used by search engines for ranking purposes.
+The Description tag is one of the many different meta tags – but i isn’t believed to be directly used by search engines for ranking purposes.
 However, it is still part of a sound SEO strategy to have a description tag that appeals to the person using a search engine.

 Your description tag may appear on the search engine results page.
 Like the title tag, your description text should contain the keyword that you’re trying to optimize for on the page so that they know what the web page is about.